carl-schelin/playbooks/readme.md

 While there are a list here, it may not be totally current as things move around, are added, and may be deleted.

+I did review them and break them down into either the newserver builds, basically something that is done once to get a server built and configured

+I also created a servers directory which has the installation process for specific applications.

+Finally I created a utilities directory for things that might repeat.
+Maintenance type tasks.

 kubernetes - see the Kubernetes directory for notes

 satellite - Upgrades satellite repos for 6.5